| Login

 Vermont Adult Learning’s mission is to create an innovative, inclusive, and equitable learning environment that provides personalized opportunities for education and career development for Vermont residents by building relationships, strengthening communities, and fostering lifelong learning.

-In a state where 36,000 residents lack high school diplomas, VAL helps adult learners, age 16 and older, acquire the reading, writing, math and computer skills necessary to earn their high school diploma or GED.
+In a state where 36,000 residents lack high school diplomas, VAL helps adult learners, age 16 and older, acquire the reading, writing, math, and computer skills necessary to earn their high school diploma or GED.
 We teach English Language Learners (ELL) language skills needed to advance educationally and in the workplace; we help them prepare for citizenship.
-Our students experience barriers in their public schools, health issues or displacement from their homelands due to poverty and/or political turmoil.
+Our students experience barriers in their public schools, health issues, or displacement from their homelands due to poverty and/or political turmoil.
 We provide College and Career Readiness support, including active partnerships to help our students continue to college or a better job.
 We are a safe, welcoming place where students can resume their studies with support and encouragement.

-Quantitative Outcomes: Fiscal Year 2022 (July 1, 2021 – June 30, 2022)
+Quantitative Outcomes: Fiscal Year 2024 (July 1, 2023 – June 30, 2024)

-Total Students Served: 1,548
+Total Learners Served: 1,466

-Total Students Who Earned High School Diplomas or GED: 79
+Total Students Who Earned High School Diplomas or GED: 93

 Skill Gains Achieved in Reading, Writing, and Math: Students enrolled in our Basic Education and High School Completion Programs are tested for specific skill gains via federally approved standardized tests.